gwpy/gwpy/docs/getting_started.rst

 Object-oriented programming
 ===========================

-GWpy is designed to be an object-oriented programming package, that is, data objected are the central focus of the package.
+GWpy is designed to be an object-oriented programming package, that is, data objects are the central focus of the package.
 Each data object is represented as an instance of a class, describing its properties and the data it holds.

 In order to generate a new instance of any class, you should use the standard constructor, or any of the `classmethod` functions.
 For example, a :class:`~gwpy.timeseries.core.TimeSeries` can be generated from an existing data array::